Jaime Winstone

-Jaime Margaret Winstone (born 6 May 1985) is an English actress, best known for her roles in Kidulthood (2006), Goldplated (2006), Dead Set (2008), Donkey Punch (2008), Boogie Woogie (2009), Made in Dagenham (2010), Anuvahood (2011), Wild Bill (2011), Mad Dogs (2013), Love, Rosie (2014), After Hours (2015), The Last Photograph (2017), Tomb Raider (2018), Knuckledust (2020), A Brixton Tale (2021), and Sumotherhood (2023).
+Jaime Margaret Winstone (born 6 May 1985) is an English actress.
+With a career spanning over two decades, she is best known for her work in television and film, with her roles including Kidulthood (2006), Goldplated (2006), Dead Set (2008), Donkey Punch (2008), Boogie Woogie (2009), Made in Dagenham (2010), Anuvahood (2011), Wild Bill (2011), Mad Dogs (2013), Love, Rosie (2014), After Hours (2015), The Last Photograph (2017), Tomb Raider (2018), Knuckledust (2020), A Brixton Tale (2021), and Sumotherhood (2023).
+She has also appeared on stage in productions of The Fastest Clock in the Universe (2009) and 2:22 A Ghost Story (2023), as well as in various music videos.

-She is notable for her portrayal of Barbara Windsor in Babs (2017), and playing younger Peggy Mitchell in EastEnders (2022, 2025), who had previously been portrayed by Windsor.
+Winstone is also notable for her portrayal of Barbara Windsor in the BBC biopic Babs (2017), and playing a younger Peggy Mitchell in flashback episodes of the BBC soap opera EastEnders (2022, 2025), who had previously been portrayed by Windsor.
+Outside of acting, she appeared as a contestant on the third series of The Masked Singer (2022) and the twenty-fourth series of Strictly Come Dancing (2026).

 Early life and education

-Winstone was born in Camden, North London.
+Winstone was born on 6 May 1985 in Camden, North London.
 She is the daughter of actor Ray Winstone and his wife Elaine McCausland.
 She has two sisters, Lois (b.
-1982), who is a singer and sometime actress, and Ellie (b.
+1982), who is a singer and actress, and Ellie (b.
 2001).
-Jaime grew up in Enfield, north London, where she attended the all-girls Enfield County School; she was suspended from her school on a few occasions, for rowing with teaching staff.
+Winstone grew up in Enfield, north London, where she attended the all-girls Enfield County School; she was suspended from her school on a few occasions, for rowing with teaching staff.

 Her family later moved to Roydon, Essex, where she attended the specialist performing arts college Burnt Mill School in Harlow, before going on to study for a BTEC National Diploma in Performing Arts at the performing arts department of Harlow College, Essex.

 Career

-Winstone's credits include the films Bullet Boy (2004), Daddy's Girl, and Donkey Punch (2008), the television series Murder Investigation Team, Vincent (alongside her father), Totally Frank, Goldplated, Dead Set, and a short film called Love Letters.

-Winstone sings backing vocals for her sister Lois' band.
-As an actress, she has appeared in the music video for The Streets' single "When You Wasn't Famous", The Twang's single "Two Lovers", and Hercules and Love Affair's single "Blind".
+She began her acting career in 2004, appearing as Natalie in the film Bullet Boy.
+Her subsequent roles included Daddy's Girl, and Donkey Punch (2008), the television series Murder Investigation Team, Vincent (alongside her father), Totally Frank, Goldplated, Dead Set, and a short film called Love Letters.
+Winstone also sang backing vocals for her sister Lois's band.
+She also appeared in several music videos, including for The Streets' single "When You Wasn't Famous", The Twang's single "Two Lovers", and Hercules and Love Affair's single "Blind".
 In April 2009, she co-starred with then-boyfriend Alfie Allen in the music video for the Madness single "Dust Devil".

 Winstone made her catwalk modelling debut in 2008 for Vivienne Westwood, and in February 2009 she appeared on the front cover of Arena.
 She made her stage debut in a Hampstead Theatre revival of The Fastest Clock in the Universe which also played at the Curve theatre, Leicester.